Where to get help with debts

 They also have lots of online information, self-help tools and a webchat service.

-Online tools can help you with budgeting and dealing with your debts.
+Online tools and advice can help you with budgeting and dealing with your debts.